maayaikeda/newyork_crime/README.md

 This plot shows that Black and Hispanic arrestees much more likely to receive prison sentences than other races.

+Figure 11:
 ![figure12](/images/Figure12.png)

-When plotted against the percentage of white demographic, it is clear that black and hispanic arrestees are sentenced prison at a higher rate than other races in counties with higher percentaage of white residents.
+When plotted against the percentage of white demographic, it is clear that black and hispanic arrestees are sentenced prison at a higher rate than other races in counties with higher percentage of white residents.

+Figure 12:
 ![figure13](/images/Figure13.png)